lionkeng/splitview/README.md

 # SplitView

-This experimental UI is a container which has 2 children containers and the width of the children containers can be dynamically adjusted using knob.
+This experimental UI is a container which has 2 children containers and the width of the children containers can be dynamically adjusted using a knob.

 The inspiration for this experiment comes from [Twenty Twenty](https://zurb.com/playground/twentytwenty).